MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdSiteLink.md

 ```

 ### -ExchangeCost
-!!!
-Exchange Server 2010

-The ExchangeCost parameter specifies an Exchange-specific cost for the IP site link.
-This cost is used instead of the Active Directory-assigned cost when the Hub Transport servers calculate the least cost routing paths.
-To clear the value of the ExchangeCost parameter and revert to using the cost of the IP site link specified in Active Directory, set the ExchangeCost parameter to $null.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The ExchangeCost parameter specifies an Exchange-specific cost for the IP site link.
 This cost is used instead of the Active Directory-assigned cost.
 To clear the value of the ExchangeCost parameter and revert to using the cost of the IP site link specified in Active Directory, set the value of the ExchangeCost parameter to $null.

 ```yaml
 Type: Int32